Stage shows, musicals and opera you can watch online now for free

 Playwright Emily Jenkins was commissioned to write this show about cyber bullying by the Theatre Royal Haymarket Masterclass charity.
 It was first performed live in 2017 and then live recorded for Anti-Bullying Week.
 A great show about the negative experiences young people can face online – and it's available for free!

 We are more than a little bit excited that the London production of this musical will stream online to raise money for Acting for Others.
-A full archive-footage recording of the show will be released on Friday 20 March at 7pm on Facebook and we imagine it will go down a storm!
-Who's gonna watch it with us?
+A full archive-footage recording of the show was released on Friday 20 March on Facebook.

 This award-winning group of female comedy musical improvisers are going online and live!
 The Notflix team will perform three shows on Facebook Live, with the first scheduled for 29 March at 7pm.
 The show will take audience suggestions of a favourite film from Facebook comments or on Twitter and will create a brand new show based on the best suggestion, together with a live band and entirely new songs.